NRCar/P3/writeup_template.md

 I first tried the same model i used in the Traffic sign  classifier project [a modified version of **LeNet** ], but the model had terrible performance and the car went off the road after some amount of bad driving.
 After this, I tried the [NVidia self driving Model](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) model as suggested in the udacity lesson, and after collecting data and training it on the AWS

+I modified the model to add a lambda layer for normalization and then crop the top (removing the background) and the bottom (removing the car hood) to allow the model to work only on the road information.
+At each layer the activation used for "relu"

+I also added a dense layer (dense_5) with an output of 1 and a "tanh" activation to only output steering between -1 and +1.

+To prevent overfitting i used one dropout layer. ( additional dropout did not seem to help much)

 A model summary is as follows:
 ```
 ____________________________________________________________________________________________________